AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/adding-a-target-url-to-a-web-campaign.md

 title: Adding a Target URL to a Web Campaign
 exl-id: 5fbb3f12-1474-46c3-8315-8d081422e154
 ---
-# Adding a Target URL to a [!UICONTROL Web Campaign] {#adding-a-target-url-to-a-web-campaign}
+# Adding a Target URL to a Web Campaign {#adding-a-target-url-to-a-web-campaign}

 A Target URL is located under the Set Campaign page and defines the specific URL or URLs that a web campaign will appear on.

-## Adding a Target URL for Dialog or Widget [!UICONTROL Web Campaigns] {#adding-a-target-url-for-dialog-or-widget-web-campaigns}
+## Adding a Target URL for Dialog or Widget Web Campaigns {#adding-a-target-url-for-dialog-or-widget-web-campaigns}

 1. Go to **[!UICONTROL Web Campaigns]**.